2 Days in Glacier National Park

 For a special dinner, head to the historic first-come, first-served Ptarmigan Dining Room.
 Ptarmigan’s chefs use locally sourced ingredients when possible, so you’ll find items like cheese plates with Poor Orphan Creamery fromage blanc produced in Laurin, Mont., and slowly roasted Double R Ranch signature prime rib from Hamilton, Mont.

 Get world-class pastries at Polebridge Mercantile, an electricity-free outpost on Glacier’s northwestern edge.
 Be sure to order the famous huckleberry bear claw.
 It’s a 28-mile, one-hour drive on a dirt road from Apgar.
-You’ll need a special vehicle ticket for this area of the park in 2022.
+You’ll need a special vehicle reservation for this area of the park in 2023.
 Learn more and get your ticket.

 You’ll get a free park map from the park entrance station when you enter the park.
 But if you’re interested in getting a lay of the land, in particular the North Fork area, which includes Lake McDonald, consider buying a Trails Illustrated map from REI.com.